Leo-Mun/API-Call-Embedding/README.md

 - We use Negative Sampling Word2Vec (Skip-gram) model as an embedding model.

+- 40,000 data (30,000 malware, 10,000 normal) were used in the experiment.

+1. Machine Learning

 - After converting the functions appeared in a file into an embedded float vector, the elementwise maximum is used to embed all vectors into a single vector.

-- 40,000 data (30,000 malware, 10,000 normal) were used in the experiment.

 - To compare the performance of the embedding technique, it was compared with the performance using the feature hashing technique.
 The performance evaluation was verified by 5-fold cross-validation.
-The features are used as follows. <br><br>
+The features are used as follows.
-Among the information that can be extracted from pefile,
-1. Use only IAT function
+- Use only IAT function
-2. Use File Header + Optional Header + Data Directory + IAT function
+- Use File Header + Optional Header + Data Directory + IAT function

+2. Deep Learning

+- Learning API Call Sequence using GatedCNN + Bi-LSTM model

 ## Reference
 - https://rguigoures.github.io/word2vec_pytorch/